alfovo/pretty/_posts/2017-08-15-mom-birthday-invitations.md

 thumbnail: /assets/img/design/mom_invitation.svg
 ---

 I made invitations for my mom's birthday this weekend!
 The design for the pattern came from a phone conversation with her where I tried to get her to list things that she liked without making her suspicious.
 I also made magnets from the invitation as party favors and a [yacht rock](https://open.spotify.com/playlist/073y7oIhU3cuP3UAEH6fGP) playlist for the dinner.
-She loved the magnets, but was offended by the playlist.
+She loved the magnets, but was disturbed by the playlist.

 <div class="row">
   <div class="col-md-6 pt-4">